 Mounted Thule Roof Rack

 The Thule jeep wrangler roof rack doesn’t look bad and feels sturdy.
 With everything is connected and sized well removal and re-installation is a snap.

-We’ve had the roof rack for a while now, and it has been effortless to add and remove.
-Just takes a couple of minutes to lift over the vehicle and re-attach to gutters.
+We’ve had the roof rack for a couple of years now, and it has been effortless to add and remove.
+It just takes a couple of minutes to lift over the vehicle and re-attach to gutters.

 I have hooks in the garage to hang them when not in use to keep them out of the way.
 When storing, I never need to separate the feet or adjust them.